-restricting the sample to each categorical domain.
-Results are in Figures 1.B, 1.C and 1.D.
-The average treatment effect is driven by individuals with annual incomes above \$10,000 U.S., young adults (ages 26 to 34), and those in full-time employment at the time of the epidemic.
-It makes sense that better off, more economically secure and younger individuals should be more inclined to switch to new financial technologies.
-Technology adoption in general declines with age (Frieberg, 2003; Scheife, 2006), while less-well-off individuals often have less exposure or access to such technology.
+Household income, employment, and age turn out to be the important dimensions of treatment heterogeneity.
+We therefore re-estimate our main specification (column 5 in Table 1) restricting the sample to each categorical domain.
+Results are in Figures 1(B), 1(C), and 1(D).
+The average treatment effect is driven by individuals with annual incomes above US\$10,000, young adults (age 26-34), and those in full-time employment at the time of the epidemic.
+It makes sense that better off, more economically secure, and younger individuals should be more inclined to switch to new financial technologies.
+Technology adoption in general declines with age (Frieberg 2003, Scheife 2006), while less well-off individuals often have less exposure or access to such technology.

-Event Study Estimates and Persistence
+4.2 Event Study Estimates and Persistence

-Because Findex is only available for three cross-sections spanning seven years, any investigation of persistence is tentative.
-As a start, we employ the specification in Equation 1 but redefine the treatment variable to indicate individuals in countries exposed to an epidemic in the year immediately preceding the survey, and in a separate estimation as indicating individuals exposed to an epidemic two years prior to the survey.15 To investigate pre-existing trends, we define similar variables for changes in behavior in years prior to the exposure.
+Because Findex is only available for three cross-sections spanning 7 years, any investigation of persistence is tentative.
+As a start, we employ the specification in equation (1) but redefine the treatment variable to indicate individuals in countries exposed to an epidemic in the year immediately preceding the survey, and in a separate estimation as indicating individuals exposed to an epidemic 2 years prior to the survey.
+To investigate preexisting trends, we define similar variables for changes in behavior in years prior to the exposure.